mxmssh/drltrace/README.md

 # Malware Analysis Examples

-You can find examples of how to use Drltrace for analysis of complex malware at our [Wiki page](https://github.com/mxmssh/drltrace/wiki/Malware-Analysis-Examples). *At this page we described how drltrace allowed us to revel in several minutes a lot of internal technical details without even starting IDA or debugger about several sophisticated malicious samples.*
+You can find examples of how to use Drltrace for analysis of complex malware at our [Wiki page](https://github.com/mxmssh/drltrace/wiki/Malware-Analysis-Examples).

 # How to Build